 For information about retention and graduation rates at Tech, go to http://ir.atu.edu or contact the Office of Institutional Research.

 Many students entering the University have not chosen a major.
 The individual who has not decided on a major may enroll in general education courses which are required of all candidates for the baccalaureate degree (see General Education Requirements.
-Students enrolling as “undecided” majors will be assigned to the Academic Advising Center.
+All undergraduate students, who have earned less than 60 credit hours, will be assigned to the Academic Advising Center.
 The Academic Advising Center is located in Rothwell Hall, room 107, and can be contacted by calling (479) 964-0843.
 Students enrolled as “undecided” may select a major at any time; however, a student must select a major during the semester in which the student earns 45 credit hours.

 Detailed procedures for registration/early registration are available each semester online at www.atu.edu.
 Prior to enrollment, students, in consultation with an academic advisor in their major field of study, prepare a class schedule and officially register for classes, pay fees and, if living on campus, pay room rent and board.

 All courses taught at Arkansas Tech University are listed alphabetically by subject area in the Course Descriptions section.
 Course symbols, the four-digit numbers used to identify courses within a department, have the following significance: the first digit of the number denotes the year level at which the course is given; the second and third digits differentiate the course from others in the department; the fourth digit shows the number of credit hours given.
 Typically an “hour of credit” requires one hour of classroom work per week for the duration of a semester.